Guidance to government departments on the RPC's scrutiny process.

-The Better Regulation Framework Manual provides detailed guidance on how the better regulation framework operates.
+The Better Regulation Framework provides detailed guidance on how the better regulation framework operates.
 This page summarises how the RPC operates, and how government departments can interact with the RPC.

 Preparing your impact assessments